loftuxab/alfresco-ubuntu-install/README.md

 ---
 This combination of packages/downloaded install has been found to work well.
 But that may not hold true always.
 If you feel more confident to run a specific version of a component, or want to use a standard Ubuntu package, modify the script.
 Or skip that part in the install script, and just use this script as an install guide on what needs to be in place for a production server.

-About
-===
-This install script and guide was created by Peter Löfgren, Loftux AB. http://loftux.se (Swedish) http://loftux.com (English).

 License
 ===
-Copyright 2013 Loftux AB, Peter Löfgren
+Copyright 2013-2014 Loftux AB, Peter Löfgren
 Distributed under the Creative Commons Attribution-ShareAlike 3.0 Unported License (CC BY-SA 3.0)